jkharv/HigherOrderFoodwebs.jl/README.md

     * Conversion functions are planned for converting to and from `SimpleHypergraphs.jl` types.

+### EcologicalNetworks.jl

+`EcologicalHypergraphs.jl` currently has constructors for creating hypergraphs from `EcologicalNetworks.jl` types, allowing access to all the structural models that it provides.
+We will eventually include functions that can project hypergraphs into pairwise graphs using `EcologicalNetworks.jl` types, allowing the use of existing analysis tools in the package.

 ### Symbolics.jl

 Dynamical models done in `EcologicalHypergraphs.jl` are specified using `Symbolics.jl` you